My experiences in VR development

 VR doesn’t have a standard of way of displaying system status, like breadcrumbs in web design or tab bars in mobile app design.
 There’s no “status bar” to place information in a 3D world.

 I found this problem when I first play-tested our VR game.
-Before each round begins, there is a 24 seconds voting period where the player is essentially waiting for the Twitch audience to vote on level difficulty.
-There is no countdown clock or any other method to show the progress, leaving the player to feel bored and confused.
-This is a problem is caused by not displaying the current system status.
+Before each round begins, there is a 24 seconds voting period where the player is waiting for the Twitch audience to vote on level difficulty.
+There is no countdown clock or any other method to show the progress, leaving the player confused and sometimes bored.
+This is caused by not displaying the current system status.

 I explored different ways to solve this problem and ended up using audio prompts.
-Since our game already have a “virtual host” that guides the player through the game and makes random commentaries, we decided to go with the same theme and have the host explain the current status to the player.
+Since our game already have a “virtual host” that guides the player through the game and makes random commentaries, we decided to go with the same theme.
+We asked the voice actor of the “virtual host” to record some short audio clips explaining the current voting status to the player.
 In addition to informing the player that audience is voting on the upcoming level, the host will also entertain the player by commenting on the voting process.

 There isn’t a convenient place to put the “X” Exit button in VR, nor a Back button.
 In many VR applications, once you’ve selected an option, you just had to go with it or restart the experience.